Green Loan for Solar Panels

 Is Ireland suitable for solar generation?

-How much can you actually save?
+How much can you save with Solar Panels?

-A 2350 square foot A3 rated home in the midlands installed a 7.4kWp solar system (south facing) with a 10kWh storage battery.
-The cost of the system was €12,400 after grants.
+A 2350 sq. ft.
+A3-rated home in the midlands installed a 7.4kWp solar system with a 10kWh storage battery.
+The system cost €12,400 after grants.
+From July 1st to December 31st, it generated 3,358kWh of electricity.
+Of this, 1,794kWh powered the home, saving €627.90, and 1,564kWh was exported to the grid, generating €328.44.

-From April to September, a solar PV system should generally be running close to full capacity (or at full capacity).
+From April to September, a solar PV system will generally run close to full capacity (or at full capacity).
 Using your estimated monthly usage, you can work out the cost of electricity that could be covered by a solar PV system.
-For example, if the average daily usage for a billing cycle was 30kWh per day with 20kWh being used during the day, and each day unit costing €0.40, then a solar PV system could save you up to €8 per day, or €240 a month, and that’s excluding the excess which is fed back to the grid.

 At present, you can only generate a maximum of 6kWh for a standard domestic setup (connected to the grid).
 This does not mean that you must restrict your solar panels to 6kWp.
 Many people opt for larger systems as they will generate more electricity when the conditions are not optimum.
 If your panels are only running at 50% efficiency, then having more panels will increase your generation.
 However, if the conditions are optimum, you won’t be able to generate over 6kWh at any given moment.